profplump/MacOS/PhotosSnapshot/Readme.md

 `PhotosSnapshot --clone -b <base> <parent>`

-`PhotosSnapshot --clone -b 2023-01-11_12-13-14 /Volumes/BackupDisk/Snapshots`
+`PhotosSnapshot --clone -b RECENT /Volumes/BackupDisk/Snapshots`

-The value of value of `base` should match the subfolder of an existing snapshot in the same parent folder

-This will create a new, thin snapshot by fetching assets that are missing or have been updated since the `<base>` snapshot timestamp (or the `--compare-date` if provided) and cloning[^2] any assets already that exist in the `<base>` snapshot
+This will create a new snapshot based on the most recent existing snapshot, by fetching assets that are missing from or have been updated since the `<base>` snapshot timestamp (or `--compare-date`) and cloning[^2] any assets already that exist in the `<base>` snapshot

 [^2]: Clones are available when fetching to an APFS volume. `--symlink` and `--hardlink` produce similar behaviors on other filesystems.
 Symlinks will also work across volumes, though they are less robust as an archive format